 Once the draft was scribbled Hericium started to wonder how we will ever learn to be many and diverse.
 Who knows.
 For her it was time to start prototyping the machine for cartographies of fungi-human ecologies.
 Permit or no permit, she sensed in the Flow that the world had a need.

-MycoMythologies is a series of ontogenetic mythological stories, biotechnological installations Patterning and Rupture, storytelling workshops Storytelling Circle and a video essay Infrastructures for Each Other.
-The series researches the multilayered question of how mushrooms can help humans think about the possibilities of entangled life in capitalist ruins.
+The MycoMythologies series researches the multilayered question of how mushrooms can help humans think about the possibilities of entangled life in capitalist ruins.
 As a speculative artistic research, MycoMythologies thinks not only about how fungal underground networks can inform humans, but also about how technologies tend to define the teachings that humans receive.
+The series forms a collection of ontogenetic mythological stories paired with biotechnological installations such as Radiotrophic Fungarium or How to Make a Dress for Marie Curie, Patterning and Rupture, storytelling workshops Storytelling Circle and a video essay Infrastructures for Each Other.

 MycoMythologies: Patterning, 2021